pnanez/HyEQ_Toolbox/README.md

 [![View Hybrid Equations Toolbox on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/41372-hybrid-equations-toolbox)

 The Hybrid Equation (HyEQ) Toolbox provides MATLAB and Simulink libraries for the simulation of hybrid dynamical systems.
 The Toolbox supports definitions of hybrid systems with inputs, allowing for the creation of interconnected hybrid systems in modular configurations.
 The hybrid arcs output by simulations can be transformed and plotted with a suite of tools that allow easy customization.
-Detailed documentation and numerous examples are provided in the MATLAB Help browser.
+Detailed documentation and numerous examples are provided in the MATLAB Help browser or at [hyeq.github.io](https://hyeq.github.io/).

 ## Requirements